-Our exciting FlagMath game requires excellent concentration, visual skills and enables players to practice arithmetic in a fun and non-threatening way.
-The cards can be used at school or home and as a resource during one-to-one or small group maths tuition sessions.
+Our exciting FlagMath game requires excellent concentration and visual skills to enable players to practice arithmetic in a fun and non-threatening way.
+The cards can be used at school or home and particularly as a resource during one-to-one or small group maths tuition sessions.

-The first four versions of the main card game are now available to purchase from this site – Addition, Subtraction, Multiplication and Division – as well as four editions of the brand-new FlagMath junior game, described in detail further down the page.
+The first four versions of the main card game, Addition, Subtraction, Multiplication & Division, are available to purchase from this site as well as the four editions of the FlagMath junior game, described in detail further down the page.

 Object of the Game

 There are 12 cards in each pack.
 Each card contains the same 12 world flags and each flag is linked to a mathematical calculation or answer.

 All players play at the same time.
-Be the first to find the correct pair and say the answer (either country or answer or both).
+Be the first to find the correct pair and state the country and mathematical answer.
 If correct, the player takes one of the cards as a reward.
 When all the cards have been used up, the player with the most cards is the winner.

-Shuffle all cards and place face down on the table.
+Shuffle all cards and place in a pile face down on the table.

 The referee, or oldest player, takes the top two cards from the pile and places them face up in the centre of the table next to each other.
 The game begins.